Grilled Chicken Paillard – Fast, Fresh and Full of Flavor

 Recipe Tips and Tricks

-- Brush a little bit of olive oil onto the grill grates just before adding the chicken.
+- Brush the grates with olive oil right before adding the chicken.

-- Flavor twist: Try balsamic + rosemary, spicy red pepper flakes or cherry pepper rings, Go asian with orange + tamari (soy) sauce, go Mexican with chili powder + lime juice + cilantro, go Italian with pesto sauce.
+Change the flavor – Try balsamic + rosemary, spicy red pepper flakes, or cherry pepper rings.
+Go Caribbean with homemade jerk seasoning, Asian with orange + tamari, Mexican with chili powder + lime + cilantro, or Italian with arugula pesto.

 How to store and use leftovers

-Store any leftover chicken paillard in an airtight container in the refrigerator for up to 4 days.
-It’s great sliced over salads, tossed into grain bowls, or added to wraps for easy meals later in the week.
+Store leftover chicken paillard in an airtight container for up to 4 days.
+Slice it over salads, toss it into grain bowls, or add it to wraps for easy meals through the week.

 Want to Save This Recipe?